RaysceneNS/rayscenens.github.io/_posts/2018-07-02-how-to-basic-authentication-filter-aspnet-web-api.md

 }
 ```

-This method extracts the user and password from the authorization header supplied by the client browser in the form
+This method extracts the username and password from the authorization header supplied by the client browser in the form specified
+by the RFC specification.

+An example of the raw header sent from the browser:
 ```HTTP
 POST /api/controller HTTP/1.1
 Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==
 ```

-The RFC specification says that the supplied format must be encoded in ISO-8859-1 format.
-To decode this parameter the header is sent through the following function.
+The encoded value above is in ISO-8859-1 format, this is simply a base64 encoding of a username and password separated by the colon character ':'.
+To decode this value we can use the following function.

 ```c#
 private static bool ExtractUserNameAndPassword(string authorizationParameter, out string userName, out string password)